cynecx/async-watch/README.md

 ## License

-async-watch is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+async-watch2 is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.